-The term "self-charging hybrid" has burst onto the scene in recent weeks, seeing plenty of people commenting to those with plug-in hybrids that they should have got the "self charging" model instead.
+(Pocket-lint) - The term "self-charging hybrid" burst onto the scene in over the past few years, seeing plenty of people commenting to those with plug-in hybrids that they should have got the "self charging" model instead.

 But what does all this talk of hybrids actually mean?
 Let us explain what all these hybrid cars are.